 The Annual Plan 2019/20 is designed to be read alongside the Long Term Plan 2018-28.
 References to the Long Term Plan 2018-28 are included throughout this document.

 The following reference guide outlines where you can go to find some of the key information.

-Page number(s) in Long Term Plan 2018-28 Section name Description 13 Community Outcomes We outline how the Activity Groups contribute to each of the five outcome areas.
+Section name Page number(s) in Long Term Plan 2018-28 Description Community Outcomes 13 We outline how the Activity Groups contribute to each of the five outcome areas.
 References to this are made throughout the Long Term Plan.
-16 to 21 Strategic Priorities Further detail is provided on how our work aligns to our four key strategic priorities 16, 22 and 23, 204-206 Climate Change Referenced throughout the Long Term Plan is our response to climate change and how climate change might impact on the work we deliver 22 and 23, 201 - 217 Assumptions We identified eight key non-financial assumption areas, and made some financial assumptions in developing the Long Term Plan, that will impact our work.
+Strategic Priorities 16 to 21 Further detail is provided on how our work aligns to our four key strategic priorities.
+Climate Change 16, 22 and 23, 204-206 Referenced throughout the Long Term Plan is our response to climate change and how climate change might impact on the work we deliver.
+Assumptions 22 and 23, 201 - 217 We identified eight key non-financial assumption areas, and made some financial assumptions in developing the Long Term Plan, that will impact our work.
 Each group of activities has factored these into the planned work programme for the length of the LTP.
-25 - 123 Activities of Greater Wellington These pages outline the work programme for the length of the Long Term Plan 2018-28 and how these align to the community outcomes, strategic priorities and assumptions.
+Activities of Greater Wellington 25 - 123 These pages outline the work programme for the length of the Long Term Plan 2018-28 and how these align to the community outcomes, strategic priorities and assumptions.
 Updated financial statements for the activities for the 2019/20 year are included in this Annual Plan.
-124 - 143 Financial Strategy The Financial Strategy outlined in the Long Term Plan 2018-28 remains current.
-145 - 199 Infrastructure Strategy The Infrastructure Strategy outlined in the Long Term Plan 2018-28 remains current.
-219 - 246 Council Controlled Organisations and Investments Greater Wellington has a significant portfolio of investments.
-Some changes are identified in this Annual Plan on page 40.
+Financial Strategy 124 - 143 The Financial Strategy outlined in the Long Term Plan 2018- 28 remains current.
+Infrastructure Strategy 145 - 199 The Infrastructure Strategy outlined in the Long Term Plan 2018-28 remains current.
+Council Controlled Organisations and Investments 219 - 246 Greater Wellington has a significant portfolio of investments.
+Some changes are identified in this Annual Plan on page 68.
 Full details are provided in the Long Term Plan 2018-28.
-Supporting Policies Revenue and Financing Policy The Revenue and Financing Policy, incorporating the changes proposed during consultation of the Annual Plan, can be found in the Supporting Policies 2019.
+Revenue and Financing Policy Supporting Policies The Revenue and Financing Policy, incorporating the changes proposed during consultation of the Annual Plan, can be found in the Supporting Policies 2019.

-Overview - He Whakarāpopototanga
+He Whakarāpopototanga - Overview

-Message from Greater Wellington Chief Executive
+Message from Greater Wellington Chair